-The questionnaire was divided into three sections; the first part consisted of some general questions about the family, the second part consisted of 12 closed questions (multiple choice) that were answered by whole family, while the third part consisted of one open and 3 closed questions and was written in an easy read format for those AFMID unable engage with the questions in the previous section.
+Questionnaire was divided into three parts; first part consisted of some general information on the family, second part consisted of 12 closed questions that were answered within the whole family, while the third part consisted of one open and 3 closed questions and was meant for AFMID and was prepared in easy to read from.

-In this report we present a short summary of the formal education and life-long learning opportunities for people with learning disabilities in each partner countries, along with the questionnaire results.
+In this report we present a short summary of the schooling and life-long learning situation for people with intellectual disabilities in all partner countries, and as well the questionnaire results.
+Whole report on the mentioned topics can be found in English version here.[P1]

-2 SUMMARY OF THE NATIONAL REPORT FOR SLOVENIA 2.1 SCHOOLING AND TRAINING FOR ADULTS WITH LEARNING DISABILITIES
+2 SUMMARY OF THE NATIONAL REPORT FOR SLOVENIA